 2. Inappropriate Soil Conditions

 The soil conditions around the line can cause problems.
 Depending on the conditions, the line could crack or collapse, freezing soil can damage lines and you may find issues where the soil shifts and causes part of the sewer line to go out of pitch.

 Sewer lines can also get blocked by obstructions.
-In most cases, a plumber should be able to remove an obstruction from the line, but there are some that will not move without accessing the pipe.
-It could be waste materials from the toilets or it could be a build up of food and grease from the sinks.
+Now usually a plumber can remove an obstruction from the line, but there are some blockages that will not move at all without accessing the pipe.
+Usually this is the case in lines that have corrosion built up, we have to remove the section of pipe and replace it entirely.

-If you have a large tree on your property, the roots could invade the line and cause problems.
-When roots grow into the line, they not only damage the drain, but it can also cause a blockage that will be difficult to remove.
+If you have a large tree on your property, the roots could invade the line in a bad way and cause major problems.
+When roots grow into the line, they not only damage the drain, but it can also cause a blockage that will be difficult, or impossible to remove.

 How do I know if my drain needs repairs?

-If you have a compromised sewer line, it is important to get it fixed right away.
+But remember if you have a compromised sewer line, it is important to get it fixed right away.
 A damaged drain can contribute to other problems in the home, and it can also lead to living conditions that are unsanitary.
-For this reason, you should know the signs that can indicate a need for drain repair.

 One of the most obvious signs is a problem with blockages to the line.
 This is especially true if the blockages occur to more than one drain.
 If you have noticed that you have blockages to multiple drains, it is a sign that your sewer line has a problem.
 If you get the lines cleared only to find that they repeatedly have problems, this is another sign that there is an issue.

 2. Your Water Drains Slower Than It Used To

 In some cases, the drains are not completely blocked, but you may notice that your sinks or toilets seem to drain slowly, or that you have to flush more than once for the toilet to empty.
 This is another sign of a problem.
 In this case, the line might not be completely blocked off, but there is some type of obstruction that is limiting the flow on the drain line.